 - Ensure that there is no backflow risk.

 Prior to submitting your application online

-Our process for single residential, additions/alterations and minor building applications has been streamlined and for these types of applications we recommend that you complete a self-assessment of your application by following these steps:
+Our process for single residential, additions/alterations and minor building applications has been streamlined.
+For these types of applications, we recommend that you complete these steps prior to submitting your application:

 - Obtain plans from Dial Before You Dig

 - Determine the location of the sewer main

 - Determine the material and the depth of the sewer main

 - Refer to the Residential guidelines for designers document for the appropriate protection of sewer main information